flutter/website/src/content/cookbook/architecture/result.md

 This can be observed in the following example.
 Consider these classes:

-- A service named `ApiClientService` that performs API calls to a remote service.
+- A service,`ApiClientService`, performs API calls to a remote service.
-- A repository named `UserProfileRepository` that uses the `ApiClientService` to provide the `UserProfile`.
+- A repository, `UserProfileRepository`, provides the `UserProfile` provided by the `ApiClientService`.
-- A ViewModel named `UserProfileViewModel` that uses the `UserProfileRepository`.
+- A view model, `UserProfileViewModel`, uses the `UserProfileRepository`.

-The `ApiClientService` contains a method named `getUserProfile` that can throw exceptions in different situations:
+The `ApiClientService` contains a method, `getUserProfile`, that throws exceptions in certain situations:

 - The method throws an `HttpException` if the response code isn’t 200.
-- The JSON parsing method might throw an exception if the response is not formatted correctly.
+- The JSON parsing method throws an exception if the response isn't formatted correctly.
-- The Http Client might throw an exception due to networking issues.
+- The Http client might throw an exception due to networking issues.

-For example:
+The following code tests for a variety of possible exceptions:

 <?code-excerpt "lib/no_result.dart (ApiClientService)"?>
 ```dart